hericklima22/CarlosZoft/README.md

 -  Software Engineering student at University of Brasilia.
 -  I’m currently studying on web development technologies like JavaScript, Node, etc.
--  I’m currently learning about Backend, Frontend and Software development.
+-  I’m currently learning about Backend, Frontend and Algorithms.
 -  Future Goals: Contribute more to the community and learn more about new technologies that arise.